top of page

 She is also the co-author of I WISH YOU LOVE, the jazz memoir of legendary vocalist, Gloria Lynne (St. Martin’s Press).
 The autobiography was a critical success, receiving an outstanding review from the industry journal, PUBLISHERS WEEKLY, which stated: “Full of gossip, exclamation and vernacular, it’s a book that demands to be read out loud.
 This is a moving tribute to the crucible of Harlem jazz.”
 Her essay on blues legend Bessie Smith appears in AIN’T NOTHING LIKE THE REAL THING: How the Apollo Theater Shaped American Entertainment (Smithsonian Books).
 She is a contributor to AIN'T BUT A FEW OF US: Black Music Writers Tell Their Story, edited by author/jazz scholar & NEA JazzMaster, Willard Jenkins (Duke University Press).

 Other works-in-progress include: DARLING OF CAFÉ SOCIETY The Life & Music of Hazel Scott, the film adaptation of the biography which in currently in negotiations.
 A stage play adaptation is also in the works.
-In honor of Hazel Scott's centennial year, she curated a series of live & virtual events throughout 2022-2023 for Washington Performing Arts (Wash.
-DC).
+Most recently, Ms. Chilton contributed to the PBS AMERICAN MASTERS documentary on the life & works of Hazel Scott titled "THE DISAPPEARANCE OF MISS SCOTT," directed by Nicole London.

 In March 2020, the Apollo Theatre produced DARLING OF CAFE SOCIETY, A Centennial Celebration of Hazel Scott with guest artists: Damien Sneed (piano) and Camille Thurman (saxophone/vocals), narration by Karen Chilton.
 The performance was live streamed as part of the 2021 International Women of the World Festival (WOW).
 The performance was commissioned by the March on Washington Film Festival (MOWFF) and was live-streamed as part of their 2022 Black History Month programming.

 An award-winning narrator and voiceover artist, her voice can be heard on numerous national network television, radio and internet advertising campaigns.
 Most recently, she contributed to MOMA's Jazz in the Garden podcast.
 She has narrated dozens of audiobooks, including her AUDIE award-winning performance of GRACE WILL LEAD US HOME: The Charleston Church Massacre and the Hard, Inspiring Journey to Forgiveness by Jennifer Berry Hawes; THE NEW JIM CROW by Michelle Alexander, and THE LOVE SONGS OF W.E.B.
 DUBOIS by Honore Fannone Jeffers.
-She is the recipient of multiple Audiofile Magazine's Golden Earphones Award including her performance of Robert Jones, Jr.'s critically-acclaimed debut novel, THE PROPHETS, A MARCH AGAINST FEAR by Ann Bausum and I’VE GOT A HOME IN GLORY LAND by Karolyn Smardz.
+She is the recipient of multiple Audiofile Magazine's Golden Earphones Award including her performance of Robert Jones, Jr.'s critically-acclaimed debut novel, THE PROPHETSA MARCH AGAINST FEAR by Ann Bausum and I’VE GOT A HOME IN GLORY LAND by Karolyn Smardz.
 Other recent audiobook narration includes: A KNOCK AT MIDNIGHT by Brittany K. Barnett, THE OTHER MADISONS by Bettye Kearse, and LIFTING AS WE CLIMB by Evette Dionne.
+Most recently, she has been nominated for a 2025 Society of Voice Artists Award for her narration of Honoree Fanonne Jeffers' MISBEHAVING AT THE CROSSROADS.